inko-lang/inko/docs/source/getting-started/memory-management.md

 ## Using unique values

-When we said you can't create references to unique values this wasn't entirely
+Values of type `uni T`, `uni ref T` and `uni mut T` come with a variety of restrictions to ensure their uniqueness constraints are maintained.

-true: you _can_ create references to such values (known as `ref uni T` or `mut uni T` references), but such references come with restrictions to ensure correctness.
-For example, such references can't be assigned to variables, nor are they allowed in explicit type signatures.
-This means the only place they can be used in is temporary/intermediate expressions not assigned to anything.
-This in turn means that it's safe to move a unique value afterwards, because the references no longer exist.
+Values of type `uni ref T` and `uni mut T` can't be assigned to variables, nor can you pass them to arguments that expect `ref T` or `mut T`.
+You also can't use such types in type signatures.
+This means you can only use them as receivers for method calls.
+As such, these kind of references don't violate the uniqueness constraint of the `uni T` values they point to.

-Both unique references and owned values allow you to call methods on them, though this comes with a set of rules.
-These rules are as follows:
+All three unique reference types allow you to call methods on values of such types, provided the call meets the following criteria:

 1. If a method takes any arguments and/or specifies a return type, these types must be "sendable".
 If any of these types isn't sendable, the method isn't